 Did you know the native language for most locals in Cusco is Quechuan, not Spanish?

-Quechuan Phrases to Use When You Visit Cusco
+Quechuan Language and Phrases to Use When You Visit Cusco

 English: Good morning